polybar/polybar-scripts/polybar-scripts/network-usage/README.md

 ## Configuration
 The script can show output in two formats:
 * down/up: shows both download and upload values and is chosen by passing `split` to the script
-* total: shows the sum of dowload and upload values and is chosen by passing `total` to the script
+* total: shows the sum of download and upload values and is chosen by passing `total` to the script

 ## Module